chprat/dotfiles/README.md

 device. *act* requires *docker*, follow [Install docker](#install-docker) for a guide how to install it.

+### Testing the setup

+The *container-test.sh* script can be used to spin up some docker containers, mounting the working directory into the container.
+This allows testing the *setup.sh* script in a fresh environment.
+Pass the *desktop* parameter to the script, to simulate a desktop environment.
+There are additional setup steps performed, compared to a cli environment.
+Follow [Install docker](#install-docker) for a guide how to install it.

 ## Install docker

 To install *docker* from the default repositories, execute the following